Evangel University’s Emergency Response Plan can be viewed below, or a hard copy may be reviewed in full at the Public Safety Office.

 - Resident Assistants and/or campus officials will assist in evacuation of all building occupants.

 - Outside, proceed to a clear area that is at least 150 feet away from the affected building.
 Keep walkways clear for emergency personnel and vehicles.

-- Do not return to a building until a Public Safety Officer tell you to do so even if the alarm has ceased.
+- Do not return to a building until a Public Safety Officer tells you to do so even if the alarm has ceased.

 - If you see a suspicious person, contact Campus Security (ext.
-7000 or 911) immediately and provide them with all the pertinent information.
+7000) immediately and provide them with all the pertinent information.

 - If you find a suspicious object on campus, do not touch it.
 Call Campus Security.

-- If you observe a person acting in a life-threatening way, call Campus Security and lock yourself and others in a room immediately.
-Turn off the lights in the room and stay out of sight.
+- If you observe a person acting in a life-threatening way, call Campus Security immediately.

 - Evacuate the area if appropriate.

 - Notify fellow workers and supervisors.
-If they are unavailable, call Security at 911 or 7000.
+If they are unavailable, call Security at ext.
+7000.

 - Take action to contain the spill only if it is possible to do so without jeopardizing your personal well-being.
-Neutralize or absorb the spill, dispose of the spill debris under the direction of the Environmental Health and Safety Coordinator.
+Neutralize or absorb the spill and dispose of the spill debris under the direction of the Environmental Health and Safety Coordinator.

 - If you have been exposed to chemical materials or have any symptoms, seek medical attention immediately.

 - Post a warning sign to keep others out of the area.